A two year study conducted by NASA has shown that common household plants are indeed helpful in removing harmful toxins from the air around them.

-Their study showed that having specific species of plants in the home can help to reduce indoor pollution levels.
+They discovered that spider plants rank as one of the top air purifying houseplants.
+The study proved that having a few specific species of plants in the home could help to reduce indoor pollution levels.
 Plants help to purify the air around them.
-This means that the air within your home can be a little cleaner to breathe if you simply invite a few friendly little houseplants to come and share your home with you.
+This means that the air within your home can be a little cleaner to breathe if you simply invite a few friendly houseplants to share your home with you.

 Cigarette smoking, radon gas, mildew and mold are other indoor pollution contributors.
 Inadequate or faulty ventilation systems may also allow for the entry of harmful gases into the home.